thibaudclement/cs269i/docs/lecture-6.md

 **Reminder:** In a competitive equilibrium:

-1. Each buyer is matched to their favorit good (given prices) or no good if they don't want any.
+1. Each buyer is matched to their favorite good (given prices), or no good if they don't want any.
 2. If no buyer is matched to good \(j\), then \(p_j = 0\).

 Therefore:

 - By \((1)\), no buyer wants to deviate to a different room, they are given their favorite room given the prices.
-- No good is over-demanded (we are matching each buyer to a room, but we are not matching two buyers to the same room), so no there is no pressure to increase prices.
+- No good is over-demanded (we are matching each buyer to a room, but we are not matching two buyers to the same room), so there is no pressure to increase prices.
 - By \((2)\), under-demanded goods are priced at \(0\), so we can't decrease their price lower any more.

 </div>